dotlang/language/doc/Enhancements.md

 Same for hash. hash keys are immutable but values are same as hash itself.
 But doesn't this make thing more complicated.
 Now we have 3 types: auto (based on the container), val and var.
 Let's make indicator required for struct.
+So the rule of mutability same as the container, only applied to array and hash.
+Scala has mutable and immutable hashmap.
+Maybe we should have too or maybe `var/val` can achieve that.
+How can we have an immutable array with mutable items?
+`val x:int[]`
+`type s := struct { var x: int}; val arr: s[];` //here arr is immutable but it's elements are not.
+`func add_days(dt: Date, days: int) -> Date { val d: Date; ... ; return d; }`
+`var date1 = add_days(my_dt, 10);` //is this code ok? the function is returning an immutable variable but its assigned to a mutable variable. in scala you can assign return value of a function (which is returning a val), to a var and change it. data that we want to control being immutable/mutable:
+1 - local variables (can be array or hash)
+2 - function inputs
+3 - function output
+4 - types (struct members)
+I think the way scala is handling this is not consistent and orth.
+If we are looking to have const/non-const data types, shall we also add reference types?
+`var x : int& = &y; //x points to y` no. We assume everything is passed by reference.
+If it is const, you cannot modify it in any way.
+Shall we incorporate mutability as a special syntax?
+Instead of adding `val/var` everywhere, add a prefix/suffix to the type.
+`var x: int;`
+`var x: ^int;`
+`var x: int~;`
+`var x: int[];`
+`var x: array!int;`
+`var x: int[string];`
+`var x: hash!(int, string);`
+can this be done in a more logical and orth way? like `var x:int; x.freeze();` or `type mut_int := int with { false };`
+Why do we need const?
+It is like static typing.
+Enforces some basic rules to the code which reduces probability of error.
+Go: Everything is mutable, if you need imm, just mark fields as private.
+Maybe we can provide immutability with a template type.
+`var x: mut!int;`
+`var x: imm!int;`
+`var x: const!int;`
+its too much code.
+It should be simple and short.
+Let's have imm by default.
+So everything is immutable unless its type has a specific predix/suffix.
+We can achieve some mutability with imm types (clone and return).
+And adding mut to the language makes it more complex.